tetsuo/tetsuo.github.io/articles/fp-denotational.md

 safeDiv a b = Just (a `div` b)
 ```

 By eliminating side effects and state mutations, functional languages like Haskell, PureScript, and Scala create a programming environment where function behavior is entirely predictable and transparent.
+That brings us to our main subject.

-# The linguistic turn in FP
+# Denotational semantics

-While not strictly languages in the same sense, the term "language" is often applied to FP libraries as well, since they provide a specialized syntax and semantics for a particular problem domain, much like a dedicated language.
+Regardless of the language syntax you use, as long as it supports defining and applying functions, you can apply FP concepts.
+However, it's crucial to understand the underlying semantics to determine whether your program's behavior will be the same as its Haskell equivalent, even if they have different syntactic forms.

 Imagine a box `⟦⟧` that evaluates programs into mathematical objects.
 You place any **expression** inside, and the box gives you its corresponding **value**.

 This can be represented as `⟦E⟧ : V`, where `E` represents an expression (syntactic object) built according to the programming language's rules, while `V` represents the abstract value (e.g., a number, a function).

-#### Example: Calculator
+#### Example: Calculator syntax

 Here are some arithmetic expressions in prefix notation: